 When KRA Workstation equipment is hosted on an evaluated platform in support of computer security assurance requirements, then the system (hardware, software, operating system) will be operating in the evaluated configuration.
+The KRA Workstation will be configured in accordance with the Common Criteria Evaluation and Validation Scheme for Microsoft Windows 2003 Server and Windows 7 Workstation and applicable Security Target configuration documentation.
 During this configuration, the swap space capability is disabled to prevent Decryption Keys from recovery requests from being written to disk.

 Reasonable care is taken to prevent malicious software from being loaded on KRA Workstation equipment.
 Network access is isolated and locked down to only KRA-to-KED functions and host-based intrusion detection.
 Only applications required for IdenTrust to perform and provide certification services are loaded on the KRA Workstation, and all such software will be obtained from sources authorized by local policy.
 Data on KRA Workstation equipment will be scanned for malicious code in real time.
 Since this workstation is not connected to the Internet, the data on the virus definitions files will be updated manually every month or after any major threat is identified.
-Malicious-code-scanning industry standard antivirus software, is used to scan the KRA Workstation.
+Malicious-code-scanning industry standard antivirus software is used to scan the KRA Workstation.
 This software is selected from a list of industry-leading providers and offers frequent updates.
 For email communication with KROs, KRAs use the same equipment used for the RA client-side function, which is different than the KRA Workstation.
 KRAs are required to take reasonable care to prevent malicious software from being loaded on their computers through user education coupled with the use of malicious-code-scanning programs, and adhering to the software manufacturer's recommended patches applicable to the installed software.
 Only applications required to perform the organization's mission will be loaded on the computer, and all such software will be obtained from sources authorized by local policy.
 Data on the computer is scanned for malicious code on first use and periodically afterward.
 Equipment updates are purchased or developed in the same manner as original equipment, and are installed by Trusted Role employees and trained personnel in a defined manner.
 Firewalls are configured to allow access only by the address, ports, protocols, and commands required for the provision of services required by the KRA Workstation.
 Unused Input/Output ports are locked down.